josfam/sunema/back_end/README.md

 ---

-You can now go on to run the frontend
+You can now go on to [setup and run the frontend](../front_end/README.md#how-to-manually-install-and-run-the-frontend)

 ---